Iskriyana/deep-food/README.md

 <img src="https://github.com/Iskriyana/deep-food/blob/master/assets/deep_food.jpg" width=300/>

 ## Project Intro
-* have you ever wished you can make a photo of your fridge, upload it and get a recipe recommendation?
+* Have you ever wished you can make a photo of your fridge, upload it and get a recipe recommendation?
-* this is what we attempt with our app deepfoodie: personalised recipe generation based on ingredients recognition from a photo
+* This is what we attempt with our app deepfoodie: personalised recipe generation based on ingredients recognition from a photo

 ## Collaborators
 |Name               |  Github Page                    |